tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 25. Select **Finish**, and the configured will start.

     > **Note**: You may receive a "wrapKey" error.
-If so, ensure that your account has been assigned those permissions in the Azure Key Vault.
+If so, ensure that your account has been assigned that permission in the Azure Key Vault.

     ![Generate new column master key CMK\_Auto1 in Azure Key Vault paassecurity is highlighted with a green check mark at the top of the Task Summary list.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image39.png "View the task summary")